unplugin/unplugin-vue-markdown/README.md

 Compile Markdown to Vue component.

-- 📚 Use Markdown as Vue components
+- 📚 Use Markdown as Vue components.
-- 💚 Use Vue components in Markdown
+- 💚 Use Vue components in Markdown.
-- ⚡️ Supports Vite, Webpack, Vue CLI and more, powered by [unplugin](https://github.com/unjs/unplugin).
+- 🔌 Supports Vite, Webpack, Vue CLI and more, powered by [unplugin](https://github.com/unjs/unplugin).
+- ⚡️ The same transformation as [VitePress](https://vitepress.vuejs.org/).

 ## Install